These Women and People of Color Kept Colonial Wickford Running

 “In my research that’s the oldest house — in Rhode Island at least, perhaps in all of southern New England — that was built specifically by and for a black family,” Cranston explains.

 While slaves may have been freed after the Civil War, for many it didn’t equal an immediate happy ending.
 Most didn’t have the means or the funds to go off and make a life for themselves, so they often took up work as servants or similar jobs that required little skill and paid little money.
-Domanai Smith, however, had learned invaluable maritime skills under the direction of his former sea captain master and became an asset to Wickford’s established shipbuilding industry.
+Domanai Smith, however, had learned maritime skills under the direction of his former sea captain master and became an asset to Wickford’s established shipbuilding industry.
 “It’s pretty neat, considering the time frame, that he was welcomed into the community,” says Cranston.

 Together, minorities, forward thinkers and unsung heroes maintained a sweet little community that enticed many a newcomer over the years, including the likes of Benjamin Franklin, Henry Fonda, Henry Ford and John D. Rockefeller.